 Is the Tenancy Agreement up-to-date?

-Unfortunately there are a lot of vintage Tenancy Agreements floating around, so you need to be careful before you download the first “free” copy you come across online.
+Unfortunately there are a lot of vintage Tenancy Agreements in circulation, so you need to be careful before you download the first “free” copy you come across online.

 I’ve even seen letting agents use versions that are more than a decade old.
 Worrying.
 But not surprising.